MicrosoftDocs/win32/desktop-src/HyperV_v2/hyper-v-management.md

 ---
-Description: 'Here we describe how to manage or get info about virtual machines.' ms.assetid: 'B0F5E19F-36A6-4965-A119-42AF601A64BE'
+Description: Here we describe how to manage or get info about virtual machines. ms.assetid: B0F5E19F-36A6-4965-A119-42AF601A64BE
-title: 'Hyper-V management'
+title: Hyper-V management
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Hyper-V management